Here’s mud in your eye

-A group of women including Molly Murphy and Sheera Cipilinski have decided to make their own homes using mud—one of the most abundant building materials on earth.
+Wanting to break free from a rigged economic and social system, a group of women led by Molly Murphy and Sheera Cipilinski decided to make their own homes using mud—one of the most abundant building materials on earth.

-Working as a collective, initially most of the women in the Mud Girls Natural Building Collective had very little building experience.
+Working as a collective, initially most of the women had very little building experience.
 Having families to support and needing roofs over their heads, the group chose not to lobby governments and banks for support but to forge ahead, making their own rules as they went along.

 Voila!
 The Mudgirls revolution was born.

 Their common practices include: respect the earth and each other, learn by actually doing, have fun, share whatever is learned with whoever wants to join in, and gather skills and allies along the way.

 Now the collective builds houses and offers workshops that empower people to take back the right to provide for themselves with shelter, resulting in their forthcoming book, Mudgirls Manifesto: Handbuilt Homes, Handcrafted Lives (New Society $29.99).